Inclement weather

 Inclement weather can cause transportation problems or hazardous conditions that can vary widely in our region.
 Severe weather may result in closures to school or child care facilities, even as the UW remains open for regular business.

-Leave use and compensation
+Time off use and compensation

 If weather conditions prevent an employee from working as scheduled, time off taken due to inclement weather is charged to vacation time off, personal holiday, accrued compensatory time off, or unpaid time off according to the position’s collective bargaining agreement or employment program.

-Employment category | Time off options |
+| Employment category | Time off options |

-Overtime-eligible Contract Covered Staff and Professional Staff | Partial and full day absences due to inclement weather are charged to:
+| Overtime-eligible contract covered staff and professional staff | Partial and full day absences due to inclement weather are charged to:

 |

-Overtime-eligible Classified Non-union Staff | Partial and full day absences due to inclement weather are charged to the following time offs in order:
+| Overtime-eligible classified non-union staff | Partial and full day absences due to inclement weather are charged to the following time offs in order:

 |

-Overtime-exempt (excepted) Contract Classified Staff | Full-day absences due to inclement weather are charged to:
+| Overtime-exempt (excepted) contract classified staff | Full-day absences due to inclement weather are charged to:

 Partial day absences due to inclement weather are charged to: